 As soon as you can, call Volterra Dental office for an emergency care appointment.
 Dr. Laos and his team assess the extent of the fracture and determine the best approach for treatment.
 Although he can usually smooth or repair minor fractures, moderate or severe fractures often need restoration with a porcelain crown.

-If you’re in the midst of a dental emergency, call Volterra Dental at (562) 247-0172 as soon as possible, or book your same-day appointment online today.
+If you’re in the midst of a dental emergency, call Volterra Dental at (562) 596-7584 or schedule your appointment online today.